dof-studio/CryptoMessager/README.md

 # 02. Features
 ### Novel Updates
 - `Gargantuan Update` - A brand-new version beta 0.0.1.2 has come!
+Here are what we updated!
-- `File Structure Encryption` - You can now encrypt and decrypt any single file, any files, or folders (not only texts) into/from a decrypted `.denc.bin` format by using the identical shortcut keys `Ctrl + C` and `Ctrl + V`.
+- `One-Click File Structure Encryption` - You can now encrypt and decrypt any single file, any files, or folders (not only texts) into/from a decrypted `.denc.bin` format by using the identical shortcut keys `Ctrl + C` and `Ctrl + V`.
 The backend monitoring system will be automatically invoked and functioned, while it may take some time to complete the encrypting/decrypting process when files are too big.
 - `Partial Ciphertext` - Don't you just want to encrypt a part of your text instead of every single character?
 We can now officially assert that we can do it!
 By using a `*<...>*` notation in your plaintest, where the `...` represents the part that you are intending to transform into cipertexts, you can copy and paste the whole plain-cipher mixed passage, but only encrypt/decrypt the part that you want to.
 - `Encrypt Text To A File` - Is your plaintext too long to be sent on an online platform?
 You can encrypt your text into a file by adding a `====!!!!` notation at the very beginning or the end of the whole text to encrypt it into a copiable file, instead of encrypting it into a copiable ciphertext.
 Let's try to encrypt a long article into a file automatically!
 - `Ultrasafe SMS and DEL Code` - More secure `SMS Code` and `DEL Code` updated!
 Moreover, old types of `SMS Code` also supported!
 The updated version not only provide a more readible and safer `SMS Code` but also support to register any old versions of `SMS Code` that your friend sent to you.
 Please refer to our document to see more details to transform your old database into a new one.
 - `Interactive Command Line System` - Are you bored with clicking buttons?
 A new command line system has been equipped within the GUI frontend, where you can use your keyboard to do everything, even including something that buttons are not able to do!
 Get start by entering a `Help` and clicking the enter key to see a variety of commands and syntax.
-- `Standalone HintLight` - Are you bored with our dull GUI form?
-Let's control all daily tasks by using a floating button.
+- `Standalone HintLight` - Are you bored with our dull, outmoded GUI form?
+Let's control all daily tasks by using a floating, movable rectangle (while it may still be kind of dull).
 More details of how to use the Standalone HintLight can be found in our document.
+- `Multi-Thread Encryption` - Having a Core i9 14900K?
+We can now utilize at most 20 threads (with AVX-2 supported) to conduct multi-thread encryption or decryption that boosts your using experience.
+Let's become faaaaaaster!
 - `...`

 ### Basic Features
 - `A Hybrid Encryption-decryption System and Methods of Multi-step Layered Encryption` - By using the self-developed, patented encryption algorithm, the system can perform a multi-secure encryption without increasing time consumption.
 In particular, the algorithm set we now use, called `Hybrid-Minus`, generally has a less than 4x time consumption than AES-256, but can achieve more than 16x security boost, safeguarding your privacy with our utmost determination.
-- `User Friendly Usage Method` - Instead of having to type, click, wait and paste once you encrypt a message, your copied plaintext/ciphertext is automatically encrypted/decrypted imperceptibly during your copying and pasting process by simply holding down the shortcut keys Ctrl + C and Ctrl + V. Feel free to protect your privacy, while at the same time saving your precious time.
+- `User Friendly Using Method` - Instead of having to type, click, wait and paste once you encrypt a message, your copied plaintext/ciphertext is automatically encrypted/decrypted imperceptibly during your copying and pasting process by simply holding down the shortcut keys `Ctrl + C` and `Ctrl + V`.
+Feel free to protect your privacy with robust algorithms, while saving your precious time simultaneously!
 - `Full Unicode Support` - Welcome, the world!
 The entire processes of encryption and decryption completely support Unicode, which means that regardless of the language of plaintext you are using, it will stay with an identical form after encryption and decryption, instead of outputting a string of garbled code when languages other than English are used.
 - `Visual Encoded Ciphertext Output` - Our self-developed visual coding scheme can output encrypted messages in visual form, meaning that regardless of the platform you are using, your message will not fail to be sent due to coding issues after encryption.
 Note that this will be much more efficient than a typical BASE-64.​
-- `Forever Free` - Free is the greatest justice!
+- `Forever Free` - Free Is Our Greatest Justice!
 We use the conditional 'Apache-2.0' license, which protects our rights and interests in the developed software while allowing you to use the software unrestricted, free, and permanent.
 Our ultimate target is to provide free services that help everyone's daily life!
 - `...`